sanfinity-Iot/openremote/Architecture:-Asset-location-tracking.md

 **By using geofence triggers in this way the handling of all location tracked assets can be processed in the same way i.e. the manager rules can compare location asset state changes irrespective of how the asset provides the location data.**

-## Geofence Adapters
+## Geofence Asset Adapters
+Refer to the source code for details of the [GeofenceAssetAdapter](https://github.com/openremote/openremote/blob/location/manager/src/main/java/org/openremote/manager/rules/geofence/GeofenceAssetAdapter.java) and how it is used.
+Currently there is one implementation:

-### ORv1 (Android and iOS consoles)
+### OpenRemote Console (Android and iOS consoles)
+An asset will use this adapter if it matches the following criteria:
+* Asset type = `urn:openremote:asset:console`
+* Has an attribute called `providerGeofence` with a meta item named `urn:openremote:asset:meta:provider:version` whose value is `"openremoteConsole"`

 ## Discussion/TODOs
-* Define geofence definition model
 * Should `asset/location` endpoint be public (is the asset ID enough of a security mechanism to prevent spoofing)
-* Assets that support geofence APIs must also support a mechanism for remotely requesting that the geofences be updated (Andrdoid/iOS=push notification subscription to 'geofence' topic?, GPS trackers=SMS)
-* Should FCM push notification try to include geofence definitions (how many geofence definitions can fit in a 4KB FCM message) or should push notification just be used to tell these assets to go and get latest definitions?